NinesLastGoal/NinesPetVR/README.md

+This will be the main fork to take this into blendshape motion paths to allow deeper logic and prevent many of the issues i currently have with the current dev path.

 This is a gesture based system for a pet in VRChat that i developed when i became burnt out in vrchat and to entertain my friends,

 Current Features ++++++++++++++++++++++++++++++++++++++++++++++++++++++